mjr52/mjr52.github.io/content/authors/morgan-ringel/_index.md

 highlight_name: true
 ---

 Hi!
-I am currently a 4th year Ph.D.
-Candidate in Biomedical Engineering at Vanderbilt University.
-I am advised by Dr. Michael Miga in the Biomedical Modeling Laboratory which is affiliated with the Vanderbilt Institute for Surgery and Engineering (VISE).
+I am currently a 4th year graduate student and Ph.D.
+Candidate in the Biomedical Engineering Department at Vanderbilt University.
+I am advised by Dr. Michael Miga in the [Biomedical Modeling Laboratory](http://bmlweb.vuse.vanderbilt.edu/) which is affiliated with the Vanderbilt Institute for Surgery and Engineering ([VISE](https://www.vanderbilt.edu/vise/)).
 My research is focused on developing a computer-assisted surgery system for breast conserving surgery.

 I am honored to be supported by the NSF Graduate Research Fellowship Program.